Azure/Industrial-IoT/docs/services/twin.md

-# OPC Twin service
+# OPC Twin Microservice

 ## Supported OPC UA Services

-The OPC Twin cloud service exposes a [REST API](../api/twin/readme.md) to call the following OPC UA services on activated endpoints in an OPC Twin edge module:
+OPC Twin Microservice in cloud exposes a [REST API](../api/twin/readme.md) to call the following OPC UA services on activated endpoints in an OPC Twin edge module:

 - **Read** and **Write** a “Value” on a Variable node Write is also exposed as Desired/Reported Property on the endpoint identity